pmean/build-website/text/06/CoefficientDetermination.md

 (R squared) for a model that has a dichotomous variable?
 I thought that you could only compute this in a linear regression model?*

-That\'s an interesting question, because it helps to illustrate the consistency of linear regression and ANOVA models.
+That's an interesting question, because it helps to illustrate the consistency of linear regression and ANOVA models.
 Your concern, no doubt, is spurred by the classic definition of the coefficient of determination in that it is almost always defined as the square of the